vitest-dev/vitest/docs/api/vi.md

 ### vi.restoreAllMocks

 Calls [`.mockRestore()`](/api/mock#mockrestore) on all spies.
-This will clear mock history, restore each implementation to their original, and restore original descriptors of spied-on objects.
+This will clear mock history, restore each implementation to its original, and restore original descriptors of spied-on objects.

 ### vi.revertAllMocks

 Calls [`.mockRevert()`](/api/mock#mockrevert) on all spies before each test.
-This will clear mock history and revert each implementation to their original without restoring original descriptors of spied-on objects.
+This will clear mock history and revert each implementation to its original without restoring original descriptors of spied-on objects.

 ### vi.spyOn